 The dam was inspected in 2014.
-DEM owns the dam and in August 2016, DEM (Planning & Development) was notified of the unsafe conditions.
+DEM owns the dam and is working to address the unsafe conditions.

 Dam number 238 (Edward's) in Exeter

 The dam was inspected in 2012 and DEM issued an NOV to the owner in 2015 for the unsafe conditions.
 The owner did not request a hearing on the NOV.